mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 chairs are encouraged to request plenary meeting time carefully but also based on realistic planning to avoid running over time.
 Use of interim meetings should be consider instead where possible and sensible, as discussed in Section {{full-limited}}.

-# Additiona Considerations and Recommendations
+# Additional Considerations and Recommendations

 ## Full vs. limited agenda (and interim meetings) {#full-limited}